ctronp/BigInt/README.md

 # Small library for Big Integers

-made for simple usage where pure C is the safest option.
+made for simple usage where pure C is the safest option (this app still under development).

 # Usage